jingyanjiang/jingyanjiang.github.io/_pages/about.md

 Research Interests
 ======
-My research interests broadly span **causal inference** and **machine learning**.
+My academic interests encompass **causal inference** and **machine learning**, with a focus on **data-driven complex decision-making problems**.
 Currently, I am studying the effect of bike-sharing station changes on shared bikes' demand and supply and the fairness of the bike-sharing system using causal approaches under the guidance of **Professor Woody Zhu**.